staticvoidmain/sql-tools/README.md

 I'll be implementing the bits of the sql grammar that give the best coverage for the kinds of scripts my team works with on a regular basis.
-If this library doesn't cover your code, it's probably not your code, so open an issue or shoot me a pull request.
+If this library doesn't cover your code, it's probably *not* your code's fault, so open an issue or shoot me a pull request with a failing test case.